tim1016/invoice/README.md

-# Project Title
+# Invoice for Youa Photography LLC.

 Generate PDF invoice for clients for Youa Photography LLC.
 Pre-fills the form for existing clients.
-Currently uses PhantomJS, which is not supported anymore.
+Currently uses PhantomJS, which is not supported anymore, and causes security vulnerability.
 Need to use Puppeteer, or React PDF, in future.

 ## Getting Started